Svetlana Kuznetsova: 2016: Miami Open final; return to the top 10, and WTA Finals semifinal

 Svetlana repeated her season start.
-In Auckland she reached the second round where she was knocked out by Tamira Paszek.
+In Auckland, she reached the second round where she was knocked out by Tamira Paszek.
 She then triumphed in Sydney, defeating top-seeded Halep in the semifinals in three tight sets, and qualifier Monica Puig from Puerto Rico in the finals in two sets.

 At the Australian Open, seeded No. 23, she reached the second round, where she lost surprisingly to returning Kateryna Bondarenko from Ukraine.

 Seeded 8th at the Dubai Tennis Championships, Kuznetsova suffered a shocking demolition by Julia Görges in the first round.
-Kuznetsova then traveled to Doha for the Qatar Open.
+Kuznetsova then traveled to Doha for the Qatar Ladies Open.
 She was seeded 12th and was drawn to face Julia Görges in the first round for consecutive tournaments.
 However, this time Svetlana won in straight sets but lost out to Jeļena Ostapenko in the second round.

-At the BNP Paribas Open, Svetlana was seeded 16th and received a bye into the second round.
+At Indian Wells, Svetlana was seeded 16th and received a bye into the second round.
 However, she suffered a loss to CoCo Vandeweghe.
 Kuznetsova then reached her second Miami Open final of her career.
 There she beat Carina Witthöft, Caroline Garcia, Serena Williams, Ekaterina Makarova and Timea Bacsinszky, all, except Bacsinszky, in three tight sets.
 The last time Kuznetsova defeated a world No. 1 player was at the 2009 Roland Garros final.
 She also stopped the American's 20-match winning streak.
 However, Kuznetsova missed her chance to return to the Top 10 for the first time since 2009 when she lost to Victoria Azarenka in the final.

 Kuznetsova reached the quarterfinals of the Italian Open, where she suffered a clear loss by Serena Williams.
-As a result, she jumped four ranking positions, to No.15.
+As a result, she jumped four ranking positions, to No. 15.
 On 15 April, Kuznetsova replaced Sharapova from the top position among Russian players, the first time since 2011.